Raslet

 Raslet is a mountain on the border of Øystre Slidre Municipality and Vang Municipality in Innlandet county, Norway.
 The 1852 m tall mountain is located in the Jotunheimen mountains, on the western edge of the Valdresflye plateau.
 It sits about 20 km northwest of the village of Beitostølen.
-The mountain is surrounded by several other notable mountains including Rasletinden to the northwest, Nørdre Kalvehølotinden to the west, Bitihorn to the south, Gråhøi and Kvernhøi to the east, and Heimdalshøe to the northeast.
+The mountain is surrounded by several other notable mountains including Rasletinden to the northwest, Nørdre Kalvehølotinden to the west, Bitihorn to the south, Gråhøe and Kvernhøe to the east, and Heimdalshøe to the northeast.